Few-Class Arena: A Benchmark for Efficient Selection of Vision Models and Dataset Difficulty Measurement: Conclusion

 \section{Conclusion}

 We have proposed \fca~ and a dataset difficulty measurement, which together form a benchmark tool to compare and select efficient models in the \fcr~.
-Extensive experiments and analyses over 1500 experiments with 10 models on 10 datasets have helped identify new behavior that is specific to the \fcr~ as compared to for many-classes.
+Extensive experiments and analyses over 1500 experiments with ten models on ten datasets have helped identify new behaviors specific to the \fcr~ as compared to many-classes setting.
 One finding reveals a new $N_{CL}$-scaling law whereby dataset difficulty must be taken into consideration for accuracy prediction.
 Such a benchmark will be valuable to the community by providing both researchers and practitioners with a unified framework for future research and real applications.

-\textbf{Limitations and Future Work.} We note that the convergence of sub-models is contingent on various factors in a training scheduler, such as learning rate.
-A careful tuning of training procedure may increase a model's performance, but it shouldn't change the classification difficulty number drastically since this represents a dataset's intrinsic difficulty property.
-The current difficulty benchmark supports image similarity while in the future it can be expanded to other difficulty measurements \cite{scheidegger2021efficient, cao2024lightweight}.
-As CLIP and DINOv2 are trained toward general visual features, it is unclear if they will be appropriate for other types of images such as sketches without textures in Quickdraw \cite{ha2017neural}~.
+\textbf{Limitations and Future Work.} The current difficulty benchmark supports image similarity while in the future it can be expanded to other difficulty measurements \citep{scheidegger2021efficient}.
+CLIP and DINOv2 are trained toward general visual features, it is unclear if they will be appropriate for other types of images such as sketches without textures in Quickdraw \citep{ha2017neural}.
 For this reason, a universal similarity foundation model would be appealing that applies to any image type.
-In summary, \fca~ identifies a promising new path to achieve efficiencies that are focused on the important and practical \fcr~, establishing this as a baseline for future work.
+Moreover, integrating image similarity with representation similarity \citep{subramanian2021torch_cka, nguyen2020wide, cao2024representation} could further enhance model efficiency, leveraging complementary insights from both approaches.
+In summary, \fca~ identifies a promising new path for achieving efficiencies focused on the important and practical \fcr~, establishing a baseline for future work.